-From Figures 5.4- 5.9, it can be seen that as loading frequency increases, the mixture's shear modulus also increases.
-This behavior was anticipated due to the widely accepted theory of an asphaltic material's visco-elastic response under loading.
-Also from these figures, it can be seen that modulus reduces when specimen is half conditioned and full conditioned, which signifies the extent of moisture susceptibility of the aggregates.
-Tables 5.1 to 5.6 show that as the load frequency increases, the phase angle (time differential between applied load and measured strain response) generally decreases as the elastic component (G') of the mixture's stiffness become more predominate in the material's load response.
-Also from the data in these tables, it can be seen that phase angles of all the mixtures increase when the mixtures are subjected to moisture damage, indicating loss in elastic component of stiffness.
+From Figures 5.4 - 5.15, it can be seen that as loading frequency increases, the mixture's shear modulus also increases.
+This behavior was anticipated based on the widely accepted theory of an asphaltic material's visco-elastic response under loading.
+It can also be seen that the modulus is reduced when the specimen is half conditioned and fully conditioned, which signifies the extent of moisture susceptibility of the aggregates.
+Tables 5.1 to 5.12 show that as the load frequency increases, the phase angle (time differential between applied load and measured strain response) generally decreases as the elastic component (G') of the mixture stiffness becomes more predominate in the material's load response.
+Also from the data in these tables, it can further be seen that the phase angles of all mixtures increase when the mixtures are subjected to moisture damage, indicating loss in elastic component of stiffness.
 The combination of shear stiffness and phase angles are expected to influence the fatigue life of the mixtures to a large extent.
 The phase angle represents the relationship between the shear loss and shear storage moduli.

-In both gradations of Fountain Mixtures, the difference in stiffness value between unconditioned state to half conditioned state is higher compared to Castle Hayne and Asheboro aggregate, which is also observed in tensile strength testing.
-Research has shown that even though granite aggregates are stronger, it is more vulnerable to stripping because of high siliceous content.
-The bahaviour of Fountain aggregate in conditioned state can be explained in terms of its Granitic Gneiss origin.
-In all mixtures, except in Asheboro 12.5mm gradation, the difference in shear moduli between unconditioned and half conditioned state is higher, signifying that even half conditioned state can induce significant moisture damage in specimens.
-Asheboro aggregate had the lower stiffness and Castle Hayne aggregate had higher stiffness in unconditioned state considering all aggregates and gradations.
-Fountain aggregate had higher stiffness in unconditioned state when compared to Asheboro aggregate.
-However, in fully conditioned state stiffness value of Fountain aggregate mixture is lower than Asheboro aggregate for 12.5mm gradation mixture.
-Furthermore, in the case of 9.5mm gradation a similar trend is observed, which signifies higher moisture susceptibility of Fountain aggregate.
-Fountain aggregate shows higher reduction in stiffness value from unconditioned state to conditioned state.
-However, the corresponding percentage reduction is less in the case of Asheboro aggregate.
+In all gradations of Fountain mixtures, the difference in stiffness value between unconditioned state to the conditioned state is higher compared to Castle Hayne and Asheboro aggregate, which is also observed in tensile strength testing.
+Research has shown that even though granitic aggregates are stronger, they are more vulnerable to stripping because of high siliceous content.
+The behavior of mixtures with Fountain aggregate in conditioned state can be explained in terms of its granitic gneiss origin.

+In all mixtures, there is a difference in shear modulus between the unconditioned and half conditioned state, signifying that even half conditioned state can induce significant moisture damage in specimens.
+Castle Hayne aggregate had higher stiffness in unconditioned, half-conditioned and fully conditioned states considering all aggregates, gradations, and asphalt binder grades.
+Considering all 12.5mm mixtures, fully conditioned state stiffness values of Fountain mixtures are lower than both Castle Hayne and Asheboro mixtures, even though the unconditioned state stiffness values are higher than Asheboro in some cases.
+This signifies the higher moisture susceptibility of Fountain aggregate.
+Fountain aggregate shows higher reduction in stiffness value from unconditioned state to conditioned state in all mixtures.

-From Table 5.1, it can be seen that in lower frequencies the difference in shear moduli and phase angle between half-conditioned and full conditioned is lower, and as frequency increases, the difference in moduli and phase angle also increases.
-From Table 5.1 and 5.2, it can be seen that the stiffness values and phase angle values are similar for 12.5mm and 9.5mm gradation at 10Hz in both unconditioned state and half conditioned state , though Castle Hayne 12.5mm gradation had a slightly higher value at the fully conditioned state.
-However, since the fatigue performance of mixtures not only depends on stiffness value, it cannot be concluded that performance of both the mixtures will be the same.
-But in the case of Asheboro aggregate, even though stiffness value in unconditioned states are almost same, 12.5mm gradation had higher stiffness value in both half conditioned state and fully conditioned state.
+From Tables 5.1 - 5.12, it can be seen that in lower frequencies the difference in shear moduli and phase angle between half-conditioned and full conditioned is lower, and as frequency increases, the difference in moduli and phase angle also increases.
+Also from Tables 5.1 - 5.12, it can be seen that the stiffness values and phase angle values are similar for PG 70-22 12.5mm and 9.5mm gradation at 10Hz in both unconditioned state and half conditioned state, though Castle Hayne 12.5mm gradation had a slightly higher value at the fully conditioned state.
+However, since the fatigue performance of mixtures does not only depend on stiffness values, it cannot be concluded that performance of both the mixtures will be the same.
+But in the case of Asheboro aggregate, even though the stiffness value in unconditioned states are almost the same between 9.5mm and 12.5mm gradations, the 12.5mm gradation had a higher stiffness value in both half conditioned state and fully conditioned state.
 In Fountain aggregate, the same trend is observed in unconditioned state, but a reverse trend is observed in conditioned state.
 Therefore, it can be concluded that behavior of mixes in conditioned state is mainly dependent on the aggregate type.